-- 33% of respondents had no preference - Of the respondents who indicated a Cooks Lane segment preference, 64% favored the Tunnel option, with 36% preferring Surface/Street Level. - Of the respondents expressing a preference, 64% favored the Tunnel option, with 36% preferring Surface/Street Level. - Among respondents living or working in West Baltimore (477 respondents), 41% favored the tunnel option, while 28% preferred the surface/street level during the survey period.
+- 34% of respondents had no preference. - Of the respondents who indicated a Cooks Lane segment preference, 64% favored the tunnel option, with 36% preferring surface/street level. - Among respondents living or working in West Baltimore (477 respondents), 41% favored the tunnel option, while 28% preferred the surface/street level during the survey period.